 24 hours and 21,168 meters of positive elevation gain

-Last summer, Frenchman Nicolas Chatelet broke the world record for positive elevation gain in 24 hours on a road bike.
-Setting off at 5.45am for a rather busy day, the cyclist chose the Plateau de Beille in the Ariège region to carry out his challenge.
-His goal: to beat Collin Patterson's world record by exceeding 21,168 metres of D+.
-A maths teacher and member of the Orléans Loiret Cycling club, Nicolas Chatelet finally racked up 20,919 metres of positive altitude difference after 24 hours in the saddle and 509.3 km.
+Last summer, Frenchman Nicolas Chatelet broke the world record for the most positive ascent in 24 hours on a road bike.
+Setting off at 5:45 a.m. for a rather busy day, the cyclist chose the Plateau de Beille in the Ariège region of France to carry out his challenge.
+His goal: to beat Collin Patterson's world record of 21,168 meters of D+.
+A math teacher and member of the Orléans Loiret Cyclisme club, Nicolas Chatelet finally racked up 20,919 meters of positive vertical drop after 24 hours in the saddle and 509.3 km.

-"After a fast start there were some awful moments and then a change of strategy because of the weather and an effort that was too long to continue on the pace of the record that had been made on a 750m bump" he explained after his achievement.
+"After a fast start, there were some dreadful moments, then a change of strategy due to the weather and an effort that was far too long to continue on the pace of the record, which had been set over a 750m bump," he explained after his feat.
 "For my part, the first 11,000 were done on a 12.5 km bump and the next 10,000 on a 2 km bump.
-This is clearly the challenge that caused me the most suffering.
+This is clearly the challenge that caused me the most suffering."

 17,753 positive elevation changes in 24 hours